susannecoates/signalk-scans-switch/README.md

     $ cd ~/.signalk/node_modules
     $ git clone https://github.com/susannecoates/signalk_scans_switch.git

-## Controlling digital switches on the Raspberry PI
+## Using the Plugin to Controlling Digital sSitches
+1. generate a version 4 UUID
 Generate a version 4 UUID on the RPI command line by typing:\

     uuid